usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 The root of the OSCAL profile model is [`profile`](/reference/latest/profile/xml-reference/#/profile).

-In the example above, the contents of the `profile` element is provided as empty data items.
+In the example above, the contents of the `profile` object are provided as empty data items.
 These are included to illustrate the content model of an OSCAL profile, and we will be covering each element's syntax later in this tutorial.

-The `id` attribute (on line 3) is the document's *universally unique identifier* (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by [RFC 4122](https://tools.ietf.org/html/rfc4122).
+The `id` property (on line 3) is the document's *universally unique identifier* (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by [RFC 4122](https://tools.ietf.org/html/rfc4122).
 OSCAL documents use a version 4 UUID (randomly generated) to uniquely identify the document.

 A `profile` contains: